 No!
 The NYLF programs, and other summer enrichment courses, are beneficial but are not necessary to make it to a top school.

-College admissions counselors consider several areas of a student’s high school career:
+College admissions officers consider several areas of a student’s high school career:

 - Performance in high school: Grades are important, but are not everything.
 If students show that they work hard, are dedicated, work to improve over time, and challenge themselves, they are headed in the right direction.
 Taking an AP or honors class and persevering through it is more impressive than straight As in basic classes.

 - Extracurricular activities: Colleges and universities want to see that students are involved and take initiative beyond the classroom.
 Better yet, students who take on leadership roles or use their talents and time to contribute to the community show another level of dedication and service.

 - Enthusiasm: Counselors notice when students show a genuine enthusiasm for attending the college or university to which they are applying.
 Students should visit campus, ask questions, make connections, follow up, and stay in touch with the officers and faculty they meet during the admissions process.